The Reduced Basis Multigrid scheme for the Virtual Element Method: The reduced basis multigrid algorithm

 In our scheme, the prolongation and restriction operators between the VEM spaces $\V(\mesh_{j-1})$, $\V(\mesh_j)$ inherit their definition from~\eqref{eq:prolongation} and~\eqref{eq:restriction}, respectively.

-We point out that the scalar product on the left hleft-handof~\eqref{eq:prolongation}, which involves functions in $\Vrb{}(\mesh_j)$, can be efficiently computed by exploiting the properties of the reduced basis method~\cite{credali}.
-On the other hand, the scalar product at the right right-handinvolves functions defined on two different mesh levels and requires the computation of the intersection between $\mesh_j$ and $\mesh_{j-1}$, as commented in~\cite{dg}.
+We point out that the scalar product on the \rv{left-hand side of~\eqref{eq:prolongation}}, which involves functions in $\Vrb{}(\mesh_j)$, can be efficiently computed by exploiting the properties of the reduced basis method~\cite{credali}.
+On the other hand, the scalar product at the \rv{right-hand side involves} functions defined on two different mesh levels and requires the computation of the intersection between $\mesh_j$ and $\mesh_{j-1}$, as commented in~\cite{dg}.
 Two meshes can be efficiently intersected if a bounding box technique is employed to detect cell-by-cell interactions.
 As a smoothing scheme, we choose the Richardson iteration.
-Given $\V^\star(\mesh_j)$ the dual space of $\V(\mesh_j)$, let $A_j:\V(\mesh_j)\rightarrow\V^\star(\mesh_j)$ be the operator defined as
+Given $\V^\star(\mesh_j)$ the dual space of $\V(\mesh_j)$, let $A_j:\V(\mesh_j)\rightarrow\V^\star(\mesh_j)$ be the operator defined as $(A_jw,v)_\Omega = \Acal_j(w,v)$ for all $w,v\in\V(\mesh_j)$ and let $\Lambda_j\in\R$ denote the maximum eigenvalue of $A_j$, for $j=2,\dots,J$.
+The smoothing scheme is then defined as $B_j = \Lambda_j \I_j$, $j=2,\dots,J$.